byneurabot/valone/README.md

 # checks
-# Here, we will make all files to produce eco-responsible websites.
+# Here, we will make all files to produce eco-responsible apps.